-Adam Fletcher (@bicyclingfish) is a Canadian writer, international educator and organizational consultant who lives in the Pacific Northwest and works across the United States.
+Adam Fletcher is a Canadian writer, international educator and organizational consultant who lives in the Pacific Northwest and works across the United States and around the world.
 Focusing on transforming the roles of people throughout society, for more than a decade he’s motivated and strategized with individuals, organizations and communities as they discover how young people and adults can work together to foster positive, powerful realities for everyone, everywhere, all of the time.

 As a young person, Adam lived in a border-crossing, low-income family that was occasionally homeless.
 Generational PTSD and growing up in a depressed community presented Adam with challenges at every corner, but with the support of adult allies throughout his youth he became the first child in his family to graduate high school, and later the only one to complete college.
 Spending more than a decade growing up in a low-income African American community, Adam developed a commitment to serving communities of color and low-income communities that has stuck with him since.

 First working with young people when he was 14, Adam worked in the Midwest for three summers as a teacher in a program inspired by Augusto Boal’s Theatre of the Oppressed.
 He later worked as an experiential education facilitator, ropes challenge course director, youth center coordinator, and as an independent living skills instructor.
 Adam served three terms with AmeriCorps, including serving Kurdish and Iraqi refugee families in Nebraska and in rural northern New Mexico.
 He was also a fellow with the Points of Light Foundation in Washington, DC, and a fellow with Communities for Learning in New York City.